YUVRAJ9130/DataInsight_Project/README.md

 # Data Insight Project

-# Sales and Orders Data Analysis
+# Retail Orders Data Analysis

 ## Overview
 Welcome to the **Sales and Orders Data Analysis** project!
 This repository provides a comprehensive analysis of sales and orders data using SQL and Python.
 The project features well-structured SQL scripts and an interactive Jupyter Notebook to demonstrate data exploration and analysis.